sstoupin/dtxrd/README.txt

 python-dtxrd - Tools for X-ray diffraction evaluation of single crystals
 ------------------------------------------------------------------------
-dtxrd - calculates reflectivity and transmissivity for a given Bragg reflection of various single crystals: C (diamond), Si, Ge, Al2O3 (sapphire), etc.
+dtxrd - calculates reflectivity and transmissivity for a given Bragg reflection of various single crystals (temperature-dependent models):
+C(diamond), Si, Ge, Al2O3(sapphire), etc.

-throughput - calculates throughput for a multi-crystal configuration described by an input file with a special format.
+throughput - calculates throughput and rocking curves for a multi-crystal configuration described by an input file with a special format.

 rctopo - calculates rocking curve topographs (e.g., maps of the rocking curve's width, peak position, etc.) using a sequence of diffraction images collected at different angles on the rocking curve of a crystal.

-rctopo-fast - a version of rctopo optimized for fast processing of large datasets (array operations).
+rctopo-fast - a version of rctopo optimized for processing of large datasets.

 seehdf - plots maps of 2D data contained in hdf4 and hdf5 files.

-rcpeak - a tool to plot and perform fitting and analysis of a rocking curve peak data given by a multi-column ASCII file.
+rcpeak - a tool to plot and perform fitting and analysis of a rocking curve data given by a multi-column ASCII file.

 specscan - extracts a particular scan from a SPEC file.

-flux - x-ray flux calculator based on scaler count rate and a detector response.
+flux - calculates x-ray flux from a scaler count rate and a detector response.

 crl - compound reflractive lens calculator.